tea7010/MyLearning/english/writing.md

 * Pretending to get along with a partner in front of others is exhausting.
 It takes time and effort to genuinely rebuild a relationship.

 * It has been almost two months I think since I sleep under 6 hours.
 I don't know why I cannot sleep more even in weekend, but I think this is mainlyu because of the ealiry sunrise.
 It becomes bright around 5 already in this season, I naturally wake up by that.
 * It’s been almost two months since I’ve been sleeping less than six hours a night.
 I’m not sure why I can’t sleep more, even on weekends, but I think it’s mainly because of the early sunrise.
 It gets bright around 5 a.m. this season, and I naturally wake up at that time.

+* This is the first entry for 2025.
+I can't imagine what my 2025 year will be, but I would like to make use of this oppotunity to live and work in abroad.
+I declar or write down some goals in the first of year every year.
+I will leave the goals memo somewhere in blog or notepads.
+* This is my first entry for 2025.
+I can’t imagine what this year will bring, but I’d like to make the most of this opportunity to live and work abroad.
+Every year, I declare or write down some goals at the beginning of the year.
+I plan to leave my goals in a blog or notepad as a memo.